crabby-lang/crab/README.md

-# Crab: A Project builder and runner for the Crabby language
+# Crab: Package Manager of Crabby

-Introducing `crab`, just like Rust `cargo`, Crab is a project builder for Crabby, Write new crabby libraries and applications!
+Introducing `crab`, just like Rust `cargo` or `pip` for Python, Crab is a package manager and project builder for Crabby, Write new crabby libraries and applications!

 ## Commands: